serhanaya/aws-generative-ai-demos/aws-gai-kb-rag-elearning/README.md

 ## Project Details

-This project builds a serverless e-learning application that leverages a knowledge base, the Bedrock Cloud Foundation model, AWS Lambda, and AWS API Gateway.
+This project builds a serverless e-learning application that leverages a knowledge base, the Bedrock Claude Foundation model, AWS Lambda, and AWS API Gateway.
 The application is designed to support employees learning about AWS services in a large organization migrating its applications to AWS.

 **Key Features**